 Help employees stay productive with the right apps, network policies, and remote support

 It’s a good idea to make sure Chrome devices have the right policies for Wi-Fi, Ethernet, and virtual private network (VPN) access, as well as the appropriate network certificates so employees can access corporate data from home.
 You can pre-install apps, extensions, and pre-load bookmarks so employees have easy access to sites such as internal intranet or HR pages when not in the office.
 Employees can also use VDI solutions on Chrome devices such as Citrix or VMware if they need remote access.
 If Chrome device users are having issues, they can agree to receive remote support with Chrome Remote Desktop.
 This feature enables you to access a user’s device and help resolve issues quickly.

 Manage Chrome browser across platforms or use Cloudready

 If you have multiple platforms in your organization, you can use the Google Admin console to manage Chrome Browser across Windows, Mac and Linux from the same console as Chrome OS, at no additional cost.
 Using Chrome Browser Cloud Management, you can set and enforce policies, manage extensions, and get insights into your browser deployment.
 The policies can be applied across private and public networks for added controls in remote working environments.
 You can also use Cloudready to get a Chrome device environment on almost any device without replacing hardware.

-We’ll continue to share our learnings and best practices to enable your remote workforce.
+We’ll continue to share best practices to enable your remote workforce.
 In the meantime, you can learn more in our Help Center.